 This was the first time we saw the full casting, and let’s just say; baby boy got him a big ole booty right now!

 Thankfully, between the early morning, full belly, and pain meds, HG stayed chilled throughout the entire thing.
 The technician even commented that he was the best baby he had ever dealt with.
 The sound of the CT scanner didn’t even phase him.

 Since returning from the CT scan, it’s just been resting and eating.
 Dr. Hyer let us know that the results from the CT scan came back, and she had already reviewed them, and everything looked great.

 As the day has gone on, you can tell when he’s hurting, and no doubt tomorrow is likely going to be a challenge.

-We’re still a few days from coming back home, but thankfully surgery is behind us and we’re on the road to recovery.
+We’re still a few days from returning home, but thankfully surgery is behind us, and we’re on the road to recovery.

 A late-night hospital state of mind

 So I’m sitting here, in a dark hospital room, with nothing but a fan, ocean white noise, and the sound of my typing going on.
 My wife is asleep, and I’m sitting in the glow of my laptop.

 I do my best to blog about important moments.
 If I’m being honest, I should write more.
 Just not with events but with events and moments I go through.
 My problem is; I’m not always in the mood to write.
 I have to be in the right frame of mind.